jeffdonthemic/forcifier-node/README.md

 }
 ```

-4. 'Enforces' JSON keys so that all non-standard salesforce.com fields will be appended with "__c".
+4. 'Enforces' JSON keys so that all non-standard Force.com fields will be appended with "__c".
 This is useful when you want to POST or PUT data back to Force.com.
 Enforcing your JSON will add '__c' to fields where necessary.
-So that:

 ```json
 {